 Why Some Believe in Christ and Others Do Not Believe

 The character of God should be comforting to every person on planet earth because Scripture says He is holy.
 He loves everyone, and He never changes.
 To say God is holy means He never sins or commits evil (1 Peter 1:15-16).
-Because He loves (John 3:16; 1 John 4:16) means that He always does what is best for us (Philippians 2:1, 4).
+Because He loves us (John 3:16; 1 John 4:16) means that He always does what is best for us (Philippians 2:1, 4).
 He loves even His enemies, and these character traits never change (Malachi 3:6; Hebrews 13:8).
 These are just three of His marvelous character traits that should cause us to rejoice when we think of His sovereignty.

-Scripture teaches that God is the sovereign ruler of our universe and everything in it, including angels and humans!
-For God created everything that is invisible and visible (Colossians 1:16).
+Scripture teaches that God is the sovereign ruler of our universe and everything in it, including angels and humans because God created everything that is invisible and visible (Colossians 1:16).
 When we were born, He gave us to our parents.
 He did not ask us to choose our parents, the country in which we would be born, or the color of our eyes or hair.
 God made those decisions for us.
 He designed our bodies (Psalm 139:13-16).
 He made us either a biological male or female as He desired.
 So we should not be surprised that He knows our thoughts and everything about us (Proverbs 21:2; 24:12; Luke 9:47; 11:17).

 He can influence the decisions we make.
 Proverbs 21:1 tells us that He can turn the hearts of national leaders like water in His hand.
 Ezra 1:1 says He can motivate us to make or change our decision.
 He sovereignly decided the year, month, and day we will die (Job 14:1, 5).
 He raises up nations and tears down nations (Daniel 4:34-35).
 He pulls down the proud and exalts the humble (1 Peter 5:6).
 He kills and makes alive (1 Samuel 2:6).
-Throughout Scripture we are told that God will send us to hell or heaven when we die based on our decision about Christ.
+Throughout Scripture we are told that God will send us to hell or heaven when we die based on our decision to either accept or reject Christ.
 He can keep His promises and prophecies because no one can frustrate His plans (Proverbs 16:9; Isaiah 14:27).
 The message is that God is the all powerful and sovereign ruler.
 That is an important background to our study which is in John 12:36-50.

 Jesus Hides from the Crowd